JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 #### Theil–Sen estimator (Linear TS)

 Although the Theil–Sen estimator has a O(N log(N)) solution available, however we could not find a readily available solution.
 We did manage to develop a solution that has a O(N) impact during the addition of an additional datapoint in a datastream with a fixed length window, and O(log(N)) impact when determining the slope.
-See `engine/utils/FullTSLinearSeries.js` for more information.

 #### Incomplete Theil–Sen estimator (Inc Linear TS)